tomjoht/tomjoht.github.io/_posts/2022/3/2022-03-22-trends-to-follow-or-forget-remote-work.md

 {: .tip}
 For many tech writers, the frustrating social effects of working at home don't outweigh the negatives of commuting into an office and working on site.

+## Next post

+Continue to the next post in this series: ["Trends to follow or forget" presentation to STC India](/trends/trends-to-follow-or-forget-presentation-stc-india.html).